Man jailed after ‘worst example' of animal fighting Scottish SPCA has ever seen

 They also found video evidence of the fights, which show Muir laughing while watching his dogs rip apart a fox.

-An inspector from the SIU, who must remain anonymous due to the nature of their work, said: “The evidence we found at Mr. Muir’s home address was consistent with what you’d typically find when someone is heavily involved in animal fighting.
+An undercover cruelty investigator said: “The evidence we found at Muir’s home address was consistent with what you’d typically find when someone is heavily involved in animal fighting.

 "All three of his dogs had significant injuries across their faces.
 Pip and Bella, the two older dogs, had injuries across their neck and legs.